Design for Blast

 defined by US Army Corp PDC-TR 06-08 Single Degree of Freedom Structural

 Response Limits for Antiterrorism Design.
-Watch the video:
+View the video here.

 A brief overview of blast design was developed by the Blast Resistance